Old Mine Cut Diamonds: Everything You Need to Know

 - It is always advised that because of the warm glow of antique cut diamonds, a yellow or rose gold setting is bound to beautify an old mine cut diamond ring.
 However, there is no such compulsion, and you can always go for whichever metal appeals to your tastes and looks attractive to the eye.

-- The last and most important detail is that you buy it from the right vendor, modern-day retailers, companies that fashion in antique cut diamonds; hence it is best if you buy an antique cut diamond from an antique jeweler.
+- The last and most important detail is that you buy it from the right vendor, modern-day retailers, and companies that fashion in antique cut diamonds; hence it is best if you buy an antique cut diamond from an antique jeweler.

 Old Mine cut diamonds belong to the 18th and 19th centuries, these diamonds tend to have a warm glow to them which makes them perfect for a candlelight setting.
-These diamonds are dated for an era where they are crafted by hands, they cannot be graded by the same scales used for modern cut diamonds.
+These lab diamonds are dated for an era where they are crafted by hands, they cannot be graded by the same scales used for modern cut diamonds.

 Their rugged appearance has all the more beauty compared to laser-cut modern diamonds.
 You can always keep them side by side and compare them.
 Old mine cut diamonds have large facets which produce great fire in the diamond and that is hence why it is still preferred by some people in the 21st century.